InRule/Samples/Developer Samples/WindowsContainers/readme.md

 * Catalog management is provided by [inrule-catalog-manager](inrule-catalog-manager/).
 RuleApplications can be viewed, labeled, and promoted.
 Users can be created and modified along with permissions.

-* Catalog database persistence is provided by SQL Server Express and comes from [microsoft/mssql-server-windows-express](https://github.com/Microsoft/sql-server-samples/tree/master/samples/manage/windows-containers/mssql-server-2016-express-sp1-windows)
+* Although most flavors of SQL are supported (SQL Server, MySQL, Oracle, etc.) irCatalog database persistence is provided by SQL Server Express and comes from [microsoft/mssql-server-windows-express](https://github.com/Microsoft/sql-server-samples/tree/master/samples/manage/windows-containers/mssql-server-2016-express-sp1-windows)

 ### Image repository and registry

 Images can be built using the respective dockerfiles in this repository.
-Because the images produced embed the InRule License key into them, you should refrain from making images publically available.
+Take care to protect your license key file by avoiding pushing images containing a license key file to public repositories

 ### Building the images

+Here are the steps to building these images from their base assets.
+To build the sample images using the included build script:

+1. Clone the repository into a working directory

+2. Copy into the repository's respective directories the contents of the related irServer directory.
+Always copy the *lowest* directory level.
+For example, for the `inrule-catalog` image, copy the assets installed by default to `%Program Files (x86)%\InRule\irServer\RepositoryService\IisService\` into the `\inrule-catalog\irCatalog` folder.
+Repeat the process for the other two service components (inrule-runtime and inrule-catalog-manager).

-To build all of the sample images using the included build script, first clone the repository into a working directory.
-Next, run the [build.ps1](/build.ps1) script in an elevated Powershell prompt, passing in the name of the tag you'd like to use:
+3. Run the [build.ps1](/build.ps1) script in an elevated Powershell prompt at the root of this repository, passing in the name of the tag you'd like to use:

 `.\build.ps1 -tag '5.0.24'`